Skip to content

 What you maintain today (one wrapper per framework)

-You either install someone else's wrapper (react-sortablejs, vuedraggable, ngx-sortablejs, svelte-sortablejs) — four different APIs, four different bug surfaces, four different maintainers, four different upgrade cycles — or you hand-roll glue inside each app.
+You either install someone else's wrapper (react-sortablejs, vuedraggable, ngx-sortablejs, svelte-sortablejs), each with its own API, bug surface, maintainer, and upgrade cycle, or you hand-roll glue inside each app.

 Either way, you're maintaining the cross-framework workaround for SortableJS's DOM-mutation-vs-framework-reconciler fight independently in each codebase.